timescale/docs/about/release-notes/index.md

 <!---

 Use this template when writing new release notes.
-Make sure you include only the most recent release notes on this page, and cut and paste the older release notes to the `past-releases` page.

 ## TimescaleDB&nbsp;<RELEASE_NUMBER> on <DATE>